Skip to main content

 2 mentions Positive Neutral Negative

-The monetization strategy of the game has been criticized as a blatant cash grab, particularly for splitting the content into two parts, which detracts from the overall experience and fails to meet the expectations of fans seeking a comprehensive "Arkham Knight" experience.
+The monetization strategy of the game has been criticized as a blatant cash grab, particularly for splitting content into two parts, which detracts from the overall experience and fails to meet expectations for fans seeking a quality "Arkham Knight" experience.

 • “As a game, this is an obvious cash grab, and I can't recommend it to someone looking for an 'Arkham Knight' experience.”

-• “To chop it up and sell it in two parts, these games scream nothing if not cash grab.”
+• “To chop it up and sell it into two parts, these games scream nothing if not cash grab.”

 Buy Watchmen: The End is Nigh